av1155/chicuelo-revisited-es-de-n3ds-artwork/README.md

 - Updated system image names to match the standard used by ES-DE
 - Added a 16:10 Layout Variant
 - Add support for ES-DE capabilities such as badges and aspect ratio switching
-- Embedded the ES-DE [system-metadata](https://gitlab.com/es-de/themes/system-metadata) repository to power system descritpions, release year and hardware type details
+- Embedded the ES-DE [system-metadata](https://gitlab.com/es-de/themes/system-metadata) repository to power system description, release year and hardware type details

 ## **Preview**